alirezaniki/KIWISC3/README.md

 2-1 Omitting a range of High_Misfit data considering a minimum allowed number of traces for step2.

-2-2 Keeping a range of best fitted data considering a minimum allowed number of traces for step2.
+2-2 Keeping a range of best fitted data considering a minimum allowed number of traces for step 2 (default).

 Requirements
 ------------